+At Geile/Leon we understand Summer Melt and what it means to both the admissions and enrollment departments.
 A university client recently came to us wanting to help solve their summer melt problems.
-They needed support to help reach those accepted prospects and encourage them to complete the application so they could determine which candidates were still considering enrollment for Fall.
-GL developed a direct digital/social campaign to support the “final push” and create a sense of urgency in all materials.
+They needed support to help reach those accepted prospects and encourage them to complete the enrollment process.
+G/L developed a direct digital/social campaign to support the “final push” and create a sense of urgency in all materials.

 Through Geile/Leon’s five-step marketing approach, 25% of those targeted students completed their enrollment process.
 Assuming each of those students attend the university for four years, this will equate to over $5 million dollars in tuition.
 If you’re experiencing summer melt frustrations, give us a call.
 We can help.

 Comevo Blog – “How to Prevent Summer Melt, June 2017